-Most visitors arrive by sea or vacation by the sea to enjoy the famous barrier reef and some of the best snorkeling and diving in the world.
+Many visitors arrive by sea and vacation by the seaside to enjoy the famous barrier reef and some of the best snorkeling and diving in the world.

 2. The Barrier Reef

 That barrier reef system that I just glossed over in #1 is spectacular.
 It’s the longest in this hemisphere and is home to the famous Shark/Ray Alley, THE BLUE HOLE…